Identity elements

 Biographical Note

-Judith Tollefson was born Judith Christine Edwardson on June 25, 1900 in Traena, Helgeland, Norway.
-Her parents were Edward and Cornelia Johanson, and Judith had five younger siblings: Christian, Alfred, Emilius, Alfa, and another brother who died in the flu epidemic.
-Judith's father was a fisherman and her mother a homemaker.
 In September 1928, Judith immigrated to America with her two children, Mary and Per.
-Her husband, Lars Mikkelson, had left in 1925 and had settled in Seattle, WA.
+Her husband, Lars Mikkelson, had left in 1925 and had settled in Seattle, Washington.
 Lars was a fisherman, and he was in Alaska when Judith and the children arrived.
-In 1931, the family bought a house in Bothell, WA, which they later lost during the Depression.
+In 1931, the family bought a house in Bothell, Washington, which they later lost during the Depression.
 At this time, Bothell had a large Scandinavian population, and all of the women helped one another while their husbands were out fishing.
 Social life revolved around church, and Judith became a member of Bothell First Lutheran.
 She learned much of her English from Sunday school papers.
-In Bothell, Judith also did housekeeping and worked in a restaurant to earn extra money.
-She and Lars also had another daughter.
-Lars passed away in 1962, and Judith remarried Julius Tollefson six years later.
-Julius is originally from Rognan, Norway.
-Judith's Norwegian heritage is very important to her, and she has kept this heritage alive while living in the United States.
-She continues to cook traditional Norwegian dishes, has returned to Norway five times, and is a member of the Daughters of Norway, and Nordlandslaget.

 Lineage